siuying/QuickJS-iOS/README.md

 QuickJS Javascript Engine static libraries compiled for armv64, arm64e and x86_64 for use in iOS development.

+## Why?

+This is just an experiment to build the library on iOS.
+Consider iOS has JavaScriptCore built in, there is not much reason to use this over JSC.

 ## Usage

 To use the library with cocoapods: